mchjohnson13/ElectionAnalysis/README.md

 - Software: Python 3.7.6, Visual Studio Code 1.47.3

 ## Summary
+Results are summarized in the [election_results.txt](./Analysis/election_results.txt)

-There was a total of 369,711 votes cast in the election.
+There was a total of 369,711 votes cast in this congressional election.
 ### Candidate Results
 Three candidates received votes:
  1. The winner was Diana DeGette who received 73.8% of the votes with 272,892 votes.